KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/18-waters-sea.md

 The channel capacity of the Firmament is bounded by the seal index.
 This explains:

-- Why only certain archetypes incarnate (not all DP / DL modes cross C₁₃)
+- Why only certain archetypes incarnate (not all DP / DL modes cross C₁₃).
-- Why embodiment requires permission (σ must be > 0 for passage)
+- Why embodiment requires permission (σ > 0 for lawful passage).
-- Why some ideas never manifest (C₁₃ blocks them at threshold)
+- Why some ideas never manifest (C₁₃ blocks them at the threshold).

 **Example — Plato’s Forms:**
 Plato’s World of Forms (DP / DL at L₄) vs. World of Shadows (ES / EM at L₁):

-- The “cave wall” = C₁₃ membrane
+- The “cave wall” = C₁₃ membrane.
-- Forms “cast shadows” = archetypes project through C₁₃ into embodiment
+- Forms “cast shadows” = archetypes project through C₁₃ into embodiment.
-- Not all Forms cast clear shadows = seal index σ filters which modes transmit
+- Not all Forms cast clear shadows = seal index σ filters which modes transmit.

 The “Sun” outside the cave = ⚫ Aion (Source beyond L₄), not the Forms themselves.